codegrue/flutter_material_pickers/README.md

     - Extends Dialog by making it responsive to screen orientation changes

 All helpers implement an `onChange` handler to return picked option(s).
+All helpers return `Future<T>` with the picked option(s).

+There are some **breaking changes** in 2.2.0 (from 2.1.1).
+* Pickers accept generic types passed to pickers and helpers.
+* There's no need to pass several lists (items, values, icons), just pass one list of generic type objects.
+* To convert an item to a string displayed to a user either override toString() in generic type class or pass transformer callback which accepts item and returns String. (see examples)
+* To provide item's icon in SelectionPicker (and alikes), pass iconizer callback which accepts item and returns Icon. (see example)

 ## Example Usage